 The Royal Wedding of Prince Charles and Camilla Parker-Bowles on 9th April 2005 is just one of a very long line of weddings that have been held at the Guildhall venue.
 More recently the first gay civil partnership ceremonies have been held at the Guildhall, most notably in December 2005 between pop star Elton John and his partner David Furnish.

 The building of the present Guildhall dates from 1687.
-Many locals believe it was designed by Sir Christopher Wren, but It was actually designed by Sir Thomas Fiddes.
-Unfortunately he died before the building was completed and it was indeed Sir Christopher Wren who oversaw the completion after two years.
-The Guildhall at Windsor originally cost around £2,000 to build
+It was designed by Sir Thomas Fiddes (not Sir Christopher Wren, despite what you may hear elsewhere) .
+Unfortunately Fitch (or Fiddes) died before the building was completed and it was supposedly Sir Christopher Wren who oversaw the completion after two years.
+The Guildhall at Windsor originally cost around £2,000 to build.

 The pillars of the Guildhall

 The building has an open ground floor where a corn market was held, with a number of meeting rooms upstairs, supported on columns and arches of Portland stone.

 However the four columns in the middle of the Guildhall are purely decorative, having stood for many years supporting no weight from above.